-The Maine Coon cat is well-known for its sociable character which makes it one of the best breeds to have as a pet.
+The Maine Coon cat is well-known for its sociable temperament which makes it one of the best breeds to have as a pet.
 It is naturally calm but sometimes can turn out to be hostile and mean.
 This type of unwanted behavior can be triggered for a variety of reasons.

 A Maine Coon might be mean and vicious because it has inherited a mean-streak from one of its parents, it may have been mistreated as a kitten, or it may be injured or in pain.
 Many other reasons for mean behavior are covered below.

 Research has shown that a Maine Coon cat’s behavior may be directly influenced by its father’s behavior.
 Just like the way that there is genetic inheritance in humans, there is also a similar process in cats.

 A cat may grow to behave similarly to how its father did.
 Yes, your cat is mean because its father was mean.
 This may be the reason but note that not all cats inherit this kind of behavior and but yours may have.
 So, what have we learned here?

 That your cat might be mean because of its Dad, or maybe not.

 The Maine Coon’s Early Life